 We lease our corporate headquarters, which are located at 2905 Premiere Parkway, NW, Suite 300, Duluth, Georgia.
-In addition, as of December 31, 2013, our operations encompassed 80 dealership locations throughout 10 states.
-As of December 31, 2013, we leased 29 of these locations and owned the remaining locations.
+In addition, as of December 31, 2014, our operations encompassed 83 dealership locations throughout 10 states.
+As of December 31, 2014, we leased 29 of these locations and owned the remaining locations.
 We have one location in Mississippi and one location in Missouri where we lease the underlying land but own the building facilities on that land.
 These locations are included in the leased column of the table below.
-In addition, we operate 24 collision repair centers.
-We lease 12 of these collision repair centers and own the remaining repair center locations.
+In addition, we operate 25 collision repair centers.
+We lease 11 of these collision repair centers and own the remaining repair center locations.
+In addition, we operate three stand-alone used vehicle stores under the "Q auto" brand name in Florida, of which two are owned and one is leased.

-Dealership Group Dealer rships Collision Re pair Centers
+Dealership Group Dealer rships Collision Rep oair Centers

 Owned Leased Owned Leased

-Coggin Automotive Group 10 4 (a) 4 2
+Coggin Automotive Group 11 4 (a) 4 2

-Courtesy Autogroup 4 4 2
+Courtesy Autogroup 5 3 - 2

-Crown Automotive Company 13 6 2 1
+Crown Automotive Company 14 5 2 1

-David McDavid Auto Group 6 3 2
+David McDavid Auto Group 7 - 5 1

-Gray-Daniels Auto Family 5 1
+Gray-Daniels Auto Family - 5 - 1

-Nalley Automotive Group 9 6 2 2
+Nalley Automotive Group 11 5 2 2

 Northpoint Auto Group 4 2 1 1

-Plaza Motor Company 5 2 1
+Plaza Motor Company 5 2 - 1

-Total 51 29 12 12
+Total 57 26 14 11

+(a)

-(a) Includes one dealership that leases a new vehicle facility and operates a separate used vehicle facility that is owned.
+Includes one dealership that leases a new vehicle facility and operates a separate used vehicle facility that is owned.